Getting started

 ICPs define the target companies.
 Personas define the target contacts inside those companies.
 Both need to work together.Use short names carefully

-Short names make ICPs and personas easier to scan in lists, filters, and campaigns.Keep exclusions current
+Short names make ICPs and personas easier to scan in lists, filters, and campaigns.Mark your highest-intent pages first

 Example Snowbricks Knowledge Base